raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

    StreamConfiguration cfg(formats);

-As well as a list of supported StreamFormats, the StreamConfiguration is also expected to provide an initialsed default configuration.
-This may be arbitrary, but depending on use case you may which to select an output that matches the Sensor output, or prefer a pixelformat which might provide higher performance on the hardware.
+As well as a list of supported StreamFormats, the StreamConfiguration is also expected to provide an initialised default configuration.
+This may be arbitrary, but depending on use case you may wish to select an output that matches the Sensor output, or prefer a pixelformat which might provide higher performance on the hardware.
 The bufferCount represents the number of buffers required to support functional continuous processing on this stream.